A Terra Firme está com novo endereço. Esperamos você.

 look out for someone/something

-Ficar especialmente atento a
+especialmente atento a

 Don't forget to look out for snakes on the hiking trail.